KRakeesh04/s1/src/content/docs/properties-of-material/02-metals.md

 ## Pure Metals

+Inter-molecular bongs: Metalic bonds.
 Commonly not used in the pure form.

 Pure metals might be:
 - not strong enough